Sv443/Sv443/README.md

 ---

-My projects are free and open source so I rely on donations to keep my services running.
+My projects are free and open source so I rely on donations to keep my servers and domains running.
-If you like what I do, please consider [supporting me.](https://github.com/sponsors/Sv443)
+So if you like what I do, please consider [supporting me.](https://github.com/sponsors/Sv443) I appreciate it a lot <3

 ---